semanticarts/gist/docs/Contributing.md

 - All PRs must include an update to the release notes, except in the rare cases where the change is too trivial to mention; e.g., correcting a single typo.
 If you deliberately do not include a release note, please indicate this in the PR description so reviewers are aware, though they may disagree and request one.
 - Small fixes of a similar nature, such as correcting several typos and/or revising the wording of several annotations, may be gathered into a single release note, even if they were submitted for separate issues or as separate PRs.
 - Changes that are closely related, even if merged in separate PRs, should be combined into a single release note.
 They should be added to the section appropriate to the most impactful change (major, minor, or patch).
 For example, adding an automatically-generated file and the script that generates it should be included in the same release note, in this case to the Minor Updates section.
 - PRs containing no user-facing changes, or changes to files not included in the release package, will still include a release note in the Patch section.
-Examples: changes to this document; modification to the pre-commit hook; update version of rdf-toolkit.jar.
+Examples: changes to this document; modification of the pre-commit hook; update version of rdf-toolkit.jar.
 - Do _not_ add your release note directly to the file `/doc/ReleaseNotes.md`.
-Rather, create a separate Markdown file for the release note in `/docs/release_notes` (create this directory if it does not already exist).
+Rather, create a separate Markdown file for the release note in `/docs/release_notes`.
 This avoids messy merge conflicts when multiple issues are being worked on simultaneously.
 Be sure to include a heading in the file indicating whether it will go into the major, minor, or patch section of the release notes.
-The individual release notes will be compiled into the _ReleaseNotes_ file before the release package is built.
+The individual release notes will be compiled into the _ReleaseNotes.md_ file by the release manager before the release package is built.
 - The name of the release note file has no significance, though it is helpful to name it according to the PR or issue number being addressed.
 - Reviewers will reject a PR without a well-formed release note.
-- Before building the release package, the release manager will review the release notes for content and formatting, revising as necessary; copy them into the [_ReleaseNotes_](ReleaseNotes) file, using sections for major, minor, and patch changes; and delete the individual files.
+- Before building the release package, the release manager will review the release notes for content and formatting, revising as necessary; copy them into the [_ReleaseNotes.md_](ReleaseNotes) file, using sections for major, minor, and patch changes; and delete the individual files.

 #### Formatting